 - How Many Hair Transplant Grafts Will Give Best Results and Do Megasessions Yield Best Cosmetic Benefit?

-- In FUT Hair Transplant, How Many Grafts in Average Donor Strip?
+- For a FUT Transplant, How Many Grafts are in Average Donor Strip?

-- In FUT Hair Transplant, What Percentage of Telogen Phase Follicles on Donor Strip Wasted?
+- In a FUT Hair Transplant, What Percentage of Telogen Phase Follicles on Donor Strip are Wasted?

 Topic: Graft Numbers

 Tags: Bernstein Medical, Blood Supply to Scalp, Donor Hair, Donor Hair Density, Donor Scar, Donor Strip, Follicular Unit, Follicular Unit Transplant, Follicular Units per Square Centimeter, Four-Hair Follicular Unit, Graft Dissection, Graft Popping, Hair Transplant Cost, Hair Transplant Results, How Large Should Hair Transplant Sessions Be, Limits to Large Hair Transplant Sessions, Mechanical Trauma, Megasessions, Number of Grafts Per Hair Transplant, One-Hair Follicular Unit, Permanent Hair Zone, Recipient Sites, Surgical Management, Three-Hair Follicular Unit Posted by Robert M. Bernstein M.D. on March 16th, 2007 at 2:34 pm

 If you have any questions or comments please contact us.